NolanHughes/drumverb/NOTES.md

-***Filtering by category works but now searchbar doesn't.
-They need to have seperate functions.***
-1. Finish querying and filtering that can be implemented like the real website.
-	-Have sidebar and filtered_by for filtering

 1. Finish styling it just like reverb
 	-Adjust thumbnail size and styling in product_image model so it is completely right no matter the upload dimensions